openhab/openhab-addons/bundles/org.openhab.binding.senechome/README.md

 - not equipped battery packs will return 0 for all ...Pack channels
 - currently channels for the first wallbox are implemented (senec could handle 4 wallboxes)
 - Senec disables http access at ~30.08.2023
-- Lithium Storage Mode is intended (according to the manual) for disassembly and transport.
+- The chargeMode `STORAGE` also known as Lithium Storage Mode is intended (according to the manual) for disassembly and transport.
 It is untested if it has any side effects.

 ## Thing Configuration